mu-semtech/mu-cl-resources/README.md

     (setf *include-at-least-one-non-optional* t)

-The maximum amount of OPTIONAL clauses used in queries select queries used to fill in partial properties of an item, can be limited using `*max-optionals-per-query*`.
+DEPRECATED The maximum amount of OPTIONAL clauses used in queries select queries used to fill in partial properties of an item, can be limited using `*max-optionals-per-query*`.
 If this is non-nil, it must be a whole number greater than 0.

     (setf *max-optionals-per-query* 8)